calvinang/k12-nlp-app/README.md

 ## Known Caveats
 - E-mails are sent using gmail's server and are currently blocked 95% of the time by K12's firewall.
 It worked from the Crowne Plaza in Herndon, VA as well as with a mobile device.
 - Entering a single sentence containing only one or two words with no ending punctuation results in a thrown exception.
 (Tokenizer bug?)
+- Spellcheck is limited to the first suggestion

+## Potential Enhancements
+- Run-on typo correction ("amstressful" should become "am stressful")
+- Configurable flagged word lists
+- Spellcheck corrections based on parts-of-speech rather than simply the first suggestion